 Once it was determined that a home delivery service was feasible, the Food Lovers’ Direct online marketplace was set up within three weeks.
 No small feat for a small team.

-More Prahran Market traders are being added to the online marketplace each week, and traders can access the back end of the site to regularly update their prices and their offerings.
-The delivery radius is also expanding to include more Melbourne suburbs, including some that have been recently been locked back down.
+More Prahran Market traders are being added to the online marketplace each week.
+Traders can also access the back end of the site to regularly update their prices and their offerings.
+The delivery radius is now expanding to include more Melbourne suburbs, including some that have been recently been locked down.

-The market’s initiative has made an enormous difference to the entire local food supply chain in Melbourne, keeping producers and traders in business, creating employment for drivers and other staff, and keeping customers well-fed and happy.
+The market’s initiative has made an enormous difference to the entire local food supply chain in Melbourne.
+It’s kept producers and traders in business, created employment for drivers and other staff and kept customers well-fed and happy.

 “The response has been great – everyone loves it,” Ward says.
 “People particularly love being able to see for themselves what’s available; being able to browse and shop online almost as if you were actually walking through the market itself.